-- (1) The Skill Test Standards are designed to evaluate competency in both knowledge and skill.
-Commercial pilots are professionals engaged in various flight activities for compensation or hire.
-Because of their professional status, they should exhibit a significantly higher level of knowledge and skill than the private pilot.
-Although some TASKs listed are similar to those in the Private Pilot Helicopter Skill Test Standards, the wording used in the Commercial Pilot Helicopter Skill Test Standards reflects a higher level of competency expected of a commercial pilot applicant in performing these similar TASKs. - (2) The SLCAA requires that all skill tests be conducted in accordance with the appropriate STS and the policies set forth in Section 1.
-Applicants shall be evaluated in ALL TASKS included in the AREAS OF OPERATION of the appropriate STS (unless noted otherwise). - (3) An applicant, who holds at least a commercial pilot licence seeking an additional helicopter category rating and/or class rating at the commercial pilot level will be evaluated in the AREAS OF OPERATION and TASKs listed in the Additional Rating Task Table.
-At the discretion of the examiner, an evaluation of the applicant's competence in the remaining AREAS OF OPERATION and TASKs may be conducted.
+- (1) The skill test standards are designed to evaluate competency in both knowledge and skill. - (2) The SLCAA requires that all skill tests be conducted in accordance with the appropriate STS and the policies set forth in Section 1.
+Applicants shall be evaluated in ALL TASKS included in the AREAS OF OPERATION of the appropriate STS (unless noted otherwise). - (3) An applicant, who holds at least a private pilot licence seeking an additional category rating and/or class rating at the private pilot level shall be evaluated in the AREAS OF OPERATION and TASKS listed in the Additional Rating Task Table.
+At the discretion of the examiner, an evaluation of the applicants

-- (4) If the applicant holds two or more category or class ratings at least at the private level, and the rating table indicates differing required TASKs, the "least restrictive" entry applies.
+- competence in the remaining AREAS OF OPERATION and TASKs may be conducted. - (4) If the applicant holds two or more category or class ratings at least at the private level, and the rating table indicates differing required TASKS, the "least restrictive" entry applies.
 For example, if "ALL" and "NONE" are indicated for one AREA OF OPERATION, the "NONE" entry applies.
 If "B" and "B, C" are indicated, the "B" entry applies. - (5) In preparation for each skill test, the examiner shall develop a written "plan of action" for each skill test.
 The "plan of action" is a tool, for the sole use of the examiner, to be used in evaluating the applicant.
 The plan of action need not be grammatically correct or in any formal format.
-The plan of action must contain all of the required AREAS OF OPERATION and TASKS and any optional TASKS selected by the examiner.
+The plan of action must contain all the required AREAS OF OPERATION and TASKS and any optional TASKS selected by the examiner.
 The "plan of action" shall incorporate one or more scenarios that will be used during the skill test.
 The examiner should try to include as many of the TASKS into the scenario portion of the test as possible, but maintain the flexibility to change due to unexpected situations as they arise and still result in an efficient and valid test.
-Any TASK selected for evaluation during a skill test shall be evaluated in its entirety. - (6) The examiner is not required to follow the precise order in which the AREAS OF OPERATION and TASKS appear in this book.
-The examiner may change the sequence or combine TASKS with similar Objectives to have an orderly and efficient flow of the skill test.
-For example, lost procedures may be combined with radio navigation.
-The examiner's "plan of action" should include the order and combination of TASKs to be demonstrated by the applicant in a manner that will result in an efficient and valid test. - (7) The examiner is expected to use good judgment in the performance of simulated emergency procedures.
+Any TASK selected for evaluation during a skill test shall be evaluated in its entirety. - (6) The examiner is not required to follow the precise order in which the AREAS OF OPERATION and TASKS appear in this document.
+The examiner may change the sequence or combine TASKS with similar OBJECTIVES to have an orderly and efficient flow of the skill test.
+For example, holding procedures may be combined with an approach or missed approach procedures if a holding entry is part of the procedure. - (7) The examiner is expected to use good judgement in the performance of simulated emergency procedures.
 The use of the safest means for simulation is expected.
-Consideration must be given to local conditions (both meteorological and topographical), at the time of the test, as well as the applicant's, workload, and the condition of the aircraft used.
-If the procedure being evaluated would jeopardize safety, it is expected that the applicant will simulate that portion of the maneuver.
+Consideration must be given to local conditions, both meteorological and topographical, at the time of the test, as well as the applicants workload, and the condition of the aircraft used.
+If the procedure being evaluated would jeopardise safety, it is expected that the applicant shall simulate that portion of the manoeuvre.